CSCfi/csc-user-guide/docs/accounts/how-to-access-mahti-large-partition.md

 the IO implementation and load.

-Attach to the report a representative batch job script, and if the application is run with hybrid MPI/OpenMP parallelization, attach also `stderr` of single run where the following settings are applied:
+Attach to the report a representative batch job script, and if the application was run with hybrid MPI/OpenMP parallelization, attach also the `stderr` of a single run where the following settings are applied:

 ```
 export OMP_AFFINITY_FORMAT="Process %P level %L thread %0.3n affinity %A"